feathersui/feathersui-starling/documentation/help/markdown/panel-screen.md

 screen.horizontalScrollBarFactory = function():ScrollBar
 {
     var scrollBar:ScrollBar = new ScrollBar();

-    //skin the scroll bar here
-    scrollBar.trackLayoutMode = TrackLayoutMode.SINGLE;
+    //skin the scroll bar here, if not using a theme scrollBar.trackLayoutMode = TrackLayoutMode.SINGLE;

     return scrollBar;
 }
 ```